← Back to search results

 Kent College Campus

-The Senior School sits in 80 acres (32 hectares) of land with 26 acres of sports fields, grazing for the school farm and ancient woodland for walking and cross country running.
-Yet the centre of Canterbury, with its wide selection of shops, restaurants, theatres, cinemas and world-heritage site, within which sits Canterbury Cathedral, is just a short walk away.
+The Senior School sits in 80 acres of land with 26 acres of sports fields, grazing for the school farm and ancient woodland for walking and cross country running.
+Yet the centre of Canterbury, with its wide selection of shops, restaurants, theatres and Cathedral, is just a short walk away.
+The Great Hall, a state-of-the-art 600 seat versatile theatre not only hosts our highly regarded school music and drama productions but also hosts the annual Canterbury Festival, the largest Arts event in Kent.

 Curriculum

-Kent College is very flexible when it comes to constructing the timetables for Diploma candidates and encourages applicants to identify courses and subjects they wish to study even if KC does not offer them as they are able to bespoke most options.
+Kent College is very flexible when it comes to constructing the timetables for Diploma candidates and encourages applicants to identify courses and subjects, they wish to study even if KC does not offer them as they are able to bespoke most options.
 Kent College offers outstanding levels of teaching and support for the IB Diploma with additional classes and tutoring available as standard to ensure the very best outcomes for individuals.

 Beyond the classroom